Sndonga/PLP_Main_Project-Repo/README.md

 🚀 How to Run
 Jupyter Notebook:

-Open analysis.ipynb in VS Code/Jupyter
+Open analysis.py in VS Code/Jupyter

 Run cells sequentially (Kernel → Restart & Run All)